joycesim/joycesim.github.io/publications/index.md

 ---
 # {{page.title}}

+Please email me (jssim at eas dot gatech dot edu) for paper if you have trouble getting it.

 ## In preparation
 [4] **S.J.
 Sim**, M. Spiegelman, D.R.
 Stegman, C. Wilson (major revisions) M3LT: A new open source model to explore the dynamics of Melt in the Mantle beneath Mid-ocean ridge.